Career Education Information Advice Guidance (CEIAG)

 There is a planned programme of learning experiences with learning outcomes for Year 7 to Year 13, which enable young people to:

 Develop themselves through career and work-related education Learn about careers and the world of work Develop career management and employability skills

 An independent qualified Careers Advisor attends the school at regular and key times throughout the academic year to provide individual advice and guidance to students.
 All careers advice and guidance given is person centred, impartial, unbiased and confidential (within legal confines) and meets professional standards of practice.

 Independent and impartial careers information, advice and guidance is provided in schools for students from year 9 onwards by qualified careers advisers who are attached to the school from Prospects.

 Careers appointments can be arranged through Head of Year/ Form Tutor or Ms Conway at school.

 The school has a number of formal and informal partnerships arrangements with post-16 providers, colleges, employers, higher education and training providers.

 At points across the school year, a variety of employers and external providers are invited into Caterham High School to talk about different careers.
 Please see our Provider Access Policy for further details.

 Management of CEIAG Provision

-The CEIAG Programme is planned and implemented by our Careers Leader (Ms Conway) and the nominated member of SLT(Mr Casey), and involves working closely with the staff, students, parents and the wider community.
-This area is supported by our nominated link Governor (Ms Mercer).
+The CEIAG Programme is planned and implemented by our Careers Leader (Ms Conway) and the nominated member of SLT(Mr Casey) and involves working closely with the staff, students, parents and the wider community.

 All staff contribute to CEIAG through their roles as Tutors, Subject Teachers, Curriculum/Subject Leaders, and Heads of Year, or as a Careers Professional.